Gianpaolo Bottacin

 Gianpaolo Bottacin (born 17 October 1969 in Feltre) is a Venetist politician from Veneto, Italy.

 A member of Liga Veneta–Lega Nord since 1993, Bottacin was elected to the Regional Council of Veneto in 2005.
 Between 2008 and 2009 he was floor leader of the party.
-In 2009 he was elected President of the Province of Belluno and thus left his seat in the Council.
+In 2009 he was elected President of the Province of Belluno and, consequently, left his seat in the Council.
 In 2011, however, he suffered a vote of no confidence, was forced to resign and entered a period of political inactivity, also due to clashes with Flavio Tosi's leadership of Liga Veneta.

-In 2015, after Tosi was sidelined by the federal party, Bottacin made his long-awaited comeback to regional politics: he was elected to the Regional Council from Luca Zaia's personal list and Zaia, who had been re-elected President, appointed him regional minister of the Environment and Civil Protection in Zaia II Government.
+In 2015, after Tosi was sidelined by the federal party, Bottacin made a comeback in regional politics: he was elected to the Regional Council from Luca Zaia's personal list and Zaia, who had been re-elected President, appointed him regional minister of the Environment and Civil Protection in his second government.

-In the 2020 regional election Bottacin was re-elected from Zaia's personal list by a record of over 9,000 preference votes in the small province of Belluno and was appointed regional minister of the Environment, Climate and Civil Protection in Zaia's third government.
+In the 2020 regional election Bottacin was re-elected from Zaia's personal list by a record of over 9,000 preference votes in the scarcely populated province of Belluno and was appointed regional minister of the Environment, Climate and Civil Protection in Zaia's third government.